-However the studies around health and chocolate are far more “problematic”.
-It can be really hard to sort out “the wheat from the chaff” of the various claims made for chocolate.
+- However the studies around health and chocolate can be far more problematic.
+It is often really hard to separate “the wheat from the chaff” of the various claims made for chocolate.

 A QUICK HISTORY OF “SCIENTIFIC” CLAIMS FOR CHOCOLATE

 But the genie was out of the bottle.
 The power of associating health benefits with chocolate was immediate.
 Loads more studies were launched all over the world.
-And to journalists the headlines from these studies are like catnip.
-Chocolate health studies make great “click bait”.
+To journalists the headlines from these studies are like catnip; after all, chocolate health studies make for great “click bait”.

-21 healthy men aged 25-30, were given dark or white chocolate for 28 days.
-They were given 25g three times a day ((4,6 and 8pm).
+- 21 healthy men aged 25-30, were given dark or white chocolate for 28 days.
+They were given 25g three times a day (at 4,6 and 8pm).
 And those who were given dark chocolate saw a “decrease in blood sugar” (Rusconi, 2012)

-So if you smoke or are healthy, if you are male or female, looking to lower blood sugar, reduce the size of your “abdomen circumference”, end your cravings, stop being depressed, think better or want to fall in love more someone has done a study where the solution is “EAT MORE CHOCOLATE”.
-If you are starting to scratch your head, we do too.
+It looks like if you smoke or are healthy, if you are male or female, looking to lower blood sugar, reduce the size of your “abdomen circumference”, end your cravings, cure your depression, think better or want to fall in love someone has done a study where the solution is “EAT MORE CHOCOLATE”.

 Some scientific studies really are too good to be true.

-Just as we encourage you to check the ingredients in your bar of chocolate, check how many people the study has involved.
-In the above, only in a few cases could I find the number of people “studied”.
+- Just as we encourage you to check the ingredients in your bar of chocolate, check how many people the study has involved.
+In the above, I could rarely find the number of people “studied”.